 Basically, Dinobot is an "orthodox" Predacon whose view of the others in that particular group range from "lazy" to "incompetent" to "threat to the species."
 Entering a full-time Enemy Mine scenario with the Maximals not only makes sense to surviving crashing on ancient Earth, but to making sure this bumbling assortment of scrap he got there with don't win.

+One episode of Buzz Lightyear of Star Command dealt with one such example in the Hive MindLittle Green Men.
+He was derided by the rest of his species for being an "Independent Thinker".
 Going by the pilot episode, there's at least a cultural basis for this derision; when the Uni-Mind (which enables the LGMs' Hive Mind) gets stolen (and thus no longer unites the minds of the LGMs), the LGMs turn into utter morons; apparently, only a few individuals actually specifically know any given thing, and the others know it by being connected to the ones that do.
 On top of that, they're completely uncoordinated without the Uni-Mind's "my best friend is also my right arm" factor.